Access the Series: Enrolling now in The Estate Registry. →

 The Sunday Best Brisket Burger

-Raw beef brisket cubes being fed into a chilled stainless steel meat grinder
+Cubed raw beef brisket being fed into a chilled stainless steel meat grinder

-Passing the cold meat through the grinder twice, then gently folding in Worcestershire and fresh minced garlic, creates a patty with a loose, tender crumb that caramelizes beautifully when it hits a hot grill.
-The Maillard reaction forms a deeply savory crust that is instantly complemented by a blanket of molten American cheese.
+Passing the cold meat through the grinder twice creates a patty with a loose, tender crumb that caramelizes beautifully when it hits a hot grill.
+The Maillard reaction forms a deeply savory crust that is perfectly complemented by a blanket of molten American cheese.
 Built on a butter-toasted bun and layered with a tangy, perfectly emulsified signature burger sauce, this method elevates standard game day fare into a masterclass in culinary architecture.

 The Sunday Best Brisket Burger